-Janah waits, Mo hands over a small envelop, inside there is a photo, a side shot of a guy, almost from behind.
+Janah waits, Mo hands over a small envelop, inside there is a photo, a partial side shot of a guy.
 Dark curly hair, hollow cheeks, two day growth of beard, like any of a zillion twenty something guys.
 There is one thing to hang on to, a small silver cross dangles from his ear.

 “Beth took it, e-mailed it to her mother right after the New Year.
 The guy may be nobody.
 It’s from a group of photos, three or four, of a band playing at the school.
 Beth’s e-mail didn’t talk about the guy, just that the band played there.
 Some band college kids would know, didn’t mean anything to me.”

 Janah, “What do you know about this group, cult if that’s what it is?”

 Mayor, “Almost zero.
 Mo checked it out as far as he can, which is near zero.”

 Mo, “Call themselves children of the prophet.
 Don’t know who’s the so-called prophet.
 Don’t know the point of the religion or if there is one.
 The only point so far is what Beth said on the tape, the DVD I mean, I’m old school, still call everything a tape.
 Anyway, young women on drugs are supposedly counseled off drugs.
 They have a website that says almost nothing, lots of generalities you could find on any religious site, no names, no addresses, couple of pictures of happy people, all stock shots you could download from anywhere, you know, kids around campfires, dogs, children at the park.”

 Mo, “Not so much as an e-mail address.”